Telephone Number: (+63) (46) 4144 300 Ext. 380.

 The Education Department offers four graduate degree programs:

 In the Master of Arts degree program, the student can select an emphasis in Curriculum and Instruction, Educational Administration, Instructional Technology, Library Administration, Religious Education, or Teaching English to Speakers of Other Languages (TESOL).
-The MAT program is currently offered only at the Distance Learning Centers.
+The MAT and MEd program is currently offered only at the Distance Learning Centers.
 An online program offers emphases in Curriculum and Instruction, and Leadership.
 The EdS and PhD programs offer emphases in Educational Administration and Curriculum and Instruction, with a variety of cognates including Religious Education.
 A Graduate Certificate in Education is also offered for campus and online programs.

 The Education Department believes that